|Description:||Students throw and catch a ball "SPUD" style while calling out various fruits to include with breakfast.|

 - Assign each student a number between 1 and 10.
 Each number should be assigned to at least two students.

-- Have the students begin to move around the room using a locomotor activity you name (skip, jog, etc).
+- Have the students begin to move around the room using a locomotor activity that you name (skip, jog, etc).

 - Call out a number between 1 and 10 as you throw the ball up in the air.
 The students assigned this number should come to the center and attempt to catch the ball.